Admission for the January 2025 academic session is ongoing Apply Now!

 • Understand the role of the government in healthcare markets.

-• And periodically present written reports as case- studies at seminars under the supervision of the supervising staff.
+• Periodically present written reports as case studies at seminars under the supervision of the supervising staff.

 Community/Public Health Nursing II2